-In this project, we will explore the state of the art of current document formats including PDF, PostScript, SVG, HTML, and the limitations of each in terms of precision.
+In this project, we will explore the state of the art of current document formats including PDF, PostScript, SVG, HTML, and the limitations of each with regards to precision.

 We will consider designs for a document format allowing graphics primitives at an arbitrary level of zoom with no loss of detail.
 A viewer and editor will be implemented as a proof of concept; we adopt a low level, ground up approach to designing this viewer so as to not become restricted by any single existing document format.
+Although it is possible to produce three dimensional graphics using some of the technologies we will explore, we will focus on two dimensional graphics.